AriFordsham/GHCWiki/overloaded-lists.md

 # Overloaded list notation

-This wiki page documens the design and implementation of the GHC extension for overloading Haskell's list notation.
+This wiki page documents the design and implementation of the GHC extension for overloading Haskell's list notation.

 ## Current Implementation